theodo/workflow-monitor/docs/adr_1-implement_serverless_real_time.md

 * Pro :

-Able us to completely custom the solution to match all the decisions drivers.
+It allows us to tailor-make a solution matching all the decision drivers.

 Seems to be the serverless way to implement real time.